 June is National Safety Month and a perfect time to check in with ourselves and others to ensure a healthy state of mind, which is critical to our overall safety.

-“Mental health issues, like anxiety and depression, are trending at an all-time high during these uncertain times, according to the data and analytics group YouGov,” said Caitlin Brady, a PPL Electric Utilities strategic communications manager and president of REACH, which focuses on the well-being of differently-abled PPL employees as well as their friends, families and the communities PPL serves.
+“Mental health issues, like anxiety and depression, are trending at an all-time high during these uncertain times, according to the data and analytics group YouGov,” said president of REACH, PPL’s business resource group which focuses on the well-being of differently-abled employees as well as their friends, families and the communities PPL serves.
 “Usually, we rely on visual cues to let us know someone may be struggling.
-But, with our physical distancing, this becomes increasingly difficult.”
+But, with our remote and hybrid work, this becomes increasingly difficult.”

 Don’t forget to check in with yourself, too.
 Here are some steps from the Center for Disease Control and Prevention that you can take to help focus and improve mental well-being:

 - Take time to unwind.
 Take part in at least one hour a day of an activity you enjoy that is just your time, such as reading, walking, exercising or cooking.

 - Keep a regular schedule.
 Make sure you’re establishing a new routine if you’re working remotely and make sure you stick with it.